SaviorFs/Arduino-Based-Smart-Temperature-Monitoring-System/README.md

 ## Deployment

 Secure connections are handled using NGINX reverse proxy on port 8443 for WSS traffic.
 The WebSocket server runs on port 8081 locally.
-Port forwarding was configured to allow secure and non-secure traffic from both browser and Arduino clients.
+Port forwarding was configured to allow secure and non-secure traffic from both browser and Arduino clients..

 ## License